-The ability for software to automatically (self-)adapt its execution behavior based on what has happened (past), what is happening (present) and what might happen (predicted) is extremely powerful as it generally forms the basis, if not the foundation, for improved resilience, performance, scalability and versatility in (higher order) functioning.
-Unfortunately there are limits, some intrinsically imposed, to how far online runtime adaptation can succeed in its fitness for purpose.
-When faced with such limits one course of action is destruction and rebirth (rebuild).
+The ability for software to automatically (self-)adapt its execution behavior based on what has happened (past), what is happening (present) and what might happen (predicted) is incredibly powerful.
+Adaptation forms the basis, if not the foundation, for improved resilience, performance, scalability, and versatility in (higher order) functioning.
+Unfortunately, there are limits, some intrinsically imposed, to how far online runtime adaptation can succeed in its fitness for purpose.
+When faced with such limits one course of action is destruction and rebuild.
 A rebirth might still be considered an adaptation of sorts but on an entirely different scale.
 For example (some) humans are known to adapt their behavior in an instant to a detected change in context, whereas nature adapts genetically over the course of multiple generations of a species, sometimes kick started (or bootstrapped) by major events and subsequent environmental changes.
 So what has all this got to do with Java performance analysis?
 Lets first look at what are the typical steps involved in the performance analysis of software.

-With each of the above steps comes a cost and if not managed intelligently will result in a final performance model that offers very little insight or worse misleads the analysis and subsequent recommendations.
-To be able to find the unknown hotspots a large amount of the code must first be instrumented.
-But in doing so a performance drag (in terms of higher response time and/or lower throughput) is created that causes the system to drift or divert from its normal behavior and for the resulting performance model to not be accurate or relevant to the purpose of the investigation.
-Self adaptive technology can help here by using the actual data collected to alter (adapt) the behavior of the measurement step and in some cases even the instrumentation step, such as when the Oracle Hotspot compiler triggers a recompilation of class bytecode after it has detected changes (driven by the self adaptation) in the low level profiling of the code execution (branches, loops, call sites).
+With each of the above steps comes a cost and if not managed intelligently will result in a final performance model that offers little insight or worse misleads the analysis and subsequent recommendations.
+To be able to find the unknown hotspots a significant amount of the code must first be instrumented.
+But in doing so, a performance drag (higher response time and lower throughput) is created that causes the system to drift or divert from its normal behavior and for the resulting performance model to not be accurate or relevant to the purpose of the investigation.
+Self-adaptive technology can help here in using collected data to alter (adapt) the behavior of the measurement and instrumentation steps.

-Adaptation for the most part relies on a memory of past behavior and it is this and the residue of past adaptations that challenges how much unwarranted instrumentation and measurement overhead can be truly eliminated.
-Without the ability to do a full reset at each level and layer of adaptation the inefficiency remains and so to the perturbing (overhead) cost.
-Even with “on the fly” disablement of instrumentation and its measurement by an intelligent performance measurement agent it is still possible for inaccuracy to sneak into the performance model, especially if the final performance model includes data pertaining to both before and after adaptation phases.
-Ideally we only want to instrument and measure performance hotspots, but we can only know of these after the fact and then we must accept that some of what we know from the model maybe wrong.
+Adaptation, for the most part, relies on a memory of past behavior and it is this and the residue of previous adaptations that challenges how much instrumentation and measurement overhead is eliminated.
+Without the ability to do a full reset on each level and layer of adaptation the inefficiency remains and so to the perturbing (overhead) cost.
+Even with “on the fly” disablement of instrumentation and its measurement by an intelligent performance measurement agent it is still possible for an inaccuracy to sneak into a model, especially if the final model includes data pertaining to both before and after adaptation phases.
+Ideally we only want to instrument and measure performance hotspots, but we can only know of these after the fact and then we must accept that some of what we are aware of the model maybe wrong.
 In data science (and mining) this is sometimes referred to as a leak – information that is historically captured but is not available at the time a decision has to be made (that requires such information).
 To solve this problem, especially when management of (overhead) cost is paramount, requires an approach that is incremental, isolating (selective memory) and iterative.

 A benchmark run is performed to determine the initial performance hotspots.
 After completion a new instrumentation plan is created that only includes these hotspots.
 The benchmark is then performed again resulting in a possible refinement of the hotspot candidates.
 This iterative process continues on until eventually the set of instrumented probes is the set of probes classified as hotspots.

 In the video titled “Aggregated Performance Analysis of OpenJDK JMH Benchmarks with Satoris & Simz” I briefly demonstrated this process after tackling another problem of aggregating performance measurement across multiple process executions of a benchmark.
 The following diagram shows the flow of data, configuration and (adaptation) change across runtimes and tooling.
 From the metering model aggregated by Simz and snapshotted within the Satoris console a new instrumentation agent bundle is generated and then used in the subsequent rerun of the benchmark.
-Initially the degree of instrumentation is controlled by a package and class level filters configuration file but following on from then the agent is rebuilt to only be aware of those methods that were previously classified as a hotspot.
+Initially, the degree of instrumentation is controlled by both package and class level filters, but following on from then the agent is rebuilt to only be aware of those methods previously classified as a hotspot.

 Below is the hotspot listing following completion of the initial Pivotal Reactor benchmark run executed by the OpenJDK JMH tool.
 In this initial run I did not limit the instrumentation to any particular package so management of the overhead is problematic even for the most efficient agent, especially when instrumentation is applied to a third-party library with extreme high frequency call behavior, as is the case for the